 - Saying yes to the question about communicating with other planets, for instance, is a red flag because that’s just not a delusion that people with mental illness generally have. –New York Magazine

+A delusion is an idea or thing that deceives or misleads a person, especially in a negative way.
 A delusion is much more serious and dangerous than an illusion.

 Trick to Remember the Difference